2 Easier-to-Use Chameleon Alternatives to Improve Your Onboarding

 What is Chameleon?

 Chameleon is an onboarding tool that prides itself on offering extremely detailed customization.
-Any onboarding flow you can imagine, you’ll be able to build with Chameleon.
+Any onboarding flow or product walkthrough you can imagine, you’ll be able to build with Chameleon.

 You can use a range of UI elements, including modals and checklists.
 It offers basic triggers and limited segmentation.